 To ensure the continued safe and proper management of waste materials, MPCA determined that it would be necessary to expand the amount of disposal capacity in the TCMA to manage the waste being generated.

 To this end, in July 2020, the Minnesota Pollution Control Agency (MPCA) notified landfills located within the TCMA that applications for additional capacity were being accepted.
 Two TCMA landfills last received additional municipal solid waste capacity in the early 2000s, and that space was intended to last about 10 years.
 The previously allocated capacity has been used, resulting in TCMA landfill capacity becoming strained.
 If TCMA landfills are not allowed to expand, Twin Cities residents could end up with no facility to send their waste.

-Applications for additional capacity were due on January 18, 2021.
-MPCA received applications from the following organizations:
+MPCA received applications for additional capacity from the following organizations:

 (*) The Rich Valley and Dem-Con landfills currently accept industrial waste and demolition debris.
 If approved and granted CON capacity, this will be the first time these facilities will accept MSW.

 Metro Landfill certificate of need determination – Pending environmental review

 Our analysis determined that over the next seven years approximately 5.6 million tons of metro area municipal solid waste (commonly known as trash) will need to be disposed of in a landfill.
 This waste is what remains after waste is managed through recycling, composting and waste-to-energy.
 This tonnage does not include waste that currently goes to landfills located in Greater Minnesota or out-of-state facilities.